HOLDIN’ IT DOWN

 As Kavon emphasized, though, he’s taking it one game at a time — postseason included.

 “(I’m) giving (it my) all each and every day and not letting any days go by without working hard,” Kavon said.
 “I’ve got three younger brothers who look up to me, and everything I do is for them and my family.”

 All of which practically sums up why this gifted student athlete is committed to assuming the businesslike approach.

 Every single chance he gets.

 CONNECT WITH THIS AWARD-WINNING JOURNALIST FOR MEDIA EXPOSURE

-EDITOR’S NOTE: If you have a child or team that is seeking exposure and would like an in-depth sports news story, call Reporter Andre Johnson at 901-690-6587 or Facebook message him for details under “Andre T. Johnson.”
+EDITOR’S NOTE: If you are an entrepreneur, business owner, producer, author, athlete, musician, barber, life coach, motivational speaker, cosmetologist, tax preparer, model, or pastor/minister who is seeking exposure and would like to share your story with an in-depth news feature, call Reporter Andre Johnson at 901-690-6587 or Facebook message him under “Andre T. Johnson” for details.

-Andre Johnson is the award-winning Founder and Publisher of Making Headline News.
-A 2000 graduate of the University of Memphis School of Journalism and former reporter of sports for the Memphis Commercial Appeal newspaper, Johnson covers the NBA Southwest Division from Dallas, Texas.
+Andre Johnson is the award-winning Founder and Publisher for Making Headline News.
+A 2000 graduate of the University of Memphis School of Journalism and a former staff reporter of sports for the Memphis Commercial Appeal newspaper, Johnson covers the NBA Southwest Division from Dallas, Texas.
 To reach Johnson, send email to firstname.lastname@example.org or to email@example.com.
 Also, follow him on Twitter @AJ_Journalist.